Statistical Methods Seminar Description

 Software and Computer Support

-This course may be thought of an introductory-advanced course on Multilevel Structural Equation Modeling.
-The course assumes basic knowledge of MLM and SEM.
-A graduate course or a five-day workshop in SEM and MLM is probably necessary.
+This seminar may be thought of an introductory-advanced seminar on Multilevel Structural Equation Modeling.
+The seminar assumes basic knowledge of MLM and SEM.
+A graduate seminar or a five-day workshop in SEM and MLM is probably necessary.
 That said, all essential concepts of SEM and MLM will be reviewed and re-introduced from a unified perspective during the first two days.

 Novice participants with limited experience in MLM or SEM can expect to learn key ideas behind the modeling framework and learn how to fit fairly complex models using xxM.
 Expert participants will acquire a deeper understanding of how SEM and MLM may be readily and simply extended to